delete-44/website/collections/_blog-posts/05-rails-with-vue-validation.md

   end
   ```

   If you're unfamiliar with Ruby validation, this simply requires that both fields be complete (`presence: true`) and defines upper and lower character limits for them both (`length: { in lower_bound..upper_bound }`).
 In a full application I'd take this opportunity to write a full test suite covering these validations, but for the sake of a demo application we can move past it.
-You can confirm that the validations work by running the following commands:
+As a sanity check, you can confirm that the validations work by running the following commands:

   ```bash
   $ bin/rails c